Abernaughty/git-maber/memory-bank/projectbrief.md

 The Portfolio Enhancement Project represents a significant evolution of the developer's online presence, transforming a static portfolio into a dynamic showcase of technical skills and Azure expertise.
 By implementing a full-stack application with modern frontend, robust backend, and Azure-powered infrastructure, the enhanced portfolio will effectively demonstrate the developer's capabilities to potential employers and clients.

 The project will be developed iteratively, with a focus on maintaining functionality throughout the enhancement process.
+The design system and component library provide a solid foundation for consistent UI development and will accelerate the implementation of future features.
 The end result will be a professional, performant, and accessible portfolio that not only lists skills but actively demonstrates them through its implementation.

 ---
-*This document was created on 4/5/2025 as part of the Memory Bank initialization for the Portfolio Enhancement Project.*
+*This document was updated on 4/9/2025 as part of the Memory Bank update for the Portfolio Enhancement Project.*